AAFC-Bioinfo-AAC/pork-vision/README.md

 ## References

-References to tools and software used here can be found in the [CITATIONS.md](CITATIONS.md) file.
+References to techniques, tools and software used here can be found in the [REFERENCES.md](REFERENCES.md) file.

 ---